 Recycling, Re-using, and Waste Reduction

-We use multi-function devices when possible (think printer, scanner, copier all-in-one) and avoid using color print cartridges.
+We use multi-function devices when possible (think printer, scanner, copier all-in-one) and limit our use of color print cartridges.

 We recycle used coffee grounds, coffee filters, and shredded paper- available for staff to take home for garden compost.
 Other recyclables include non-confidential paper, plastic, cardboard, pharmaceutical packaging, and aluminum cans.